 Potential homebuyers are often confused when it comes to obtaining a mortgage.
 While it is tempting to merely sign-on for the one with the lowest rate, you will be doing yourself a huge disservice.
 There could be various fees attached, as well as different terms.
 You will need to be able to do an apples-to-apples comparison.
-Fortunately, there are tools that allow you understand the terms of your loan before signing on the dotted line.
+Fortunately, some tools allow you to understand the terms of your loan before signing on the dotted line.

 Figure out the type of mortgage you want

 Although the 30 years fixed mortgage is the most common, there are other types that may be appropriate.
 You may decide to obtain a 15 year fixed mortgage.
 The interest rate is usually lower, and you will pay off your loan quicker, saving money in interest costs.
 However, the payment is generally higher.
 There is also various adjustable rate mortgage (ARM) options.
 Typically, the interest rate on loan is fixed for a period, which is followed by a floating rate that is tied to another rate, such as LIBOR or the federal fund’s rate.
 A fixed rate allows you to know your monthly payments with certainty.
 Conversely, an adjustable rate will fluctuate, depending on the interest rate.
 There are several factors to consider in making your decision, including your risk tolerance, how long you plan on living in your residence (the shorter time frame means an adjustable rate might be the right choice), and your view on the economy and interest rates.